Hierarchical Planning with Latent World Models: Baselines

 \subsection{Vision-Language-Action Models}

 For our baselines, we reproduce the same setup as in the Droid platform.
 Specifically, we use a Franka Panda arm with a bi-finger Robotiq gripper, dual camera setup (one wrist camera plus one side camera looking at the robot from the left).
 Our wrist camera setup is identical to Droid (the same mount and model - ZED Mini), however, for the side camera, we use Intel RealSense.
 While RealSense has a different aspect ratio (4:3 instead of ZED Mini's 16:9) we found that simply padding the side image to get 16:9 aspect ratio yields good success rate for VLAs trained on Droid with this aspect ratio.
-Note that we use the same RealSense side camera for all baselines and world model-based agents therefore, they all have access to the same amount of sensor signal from the side view.
+Note that we use the same RealSense side camera for all baselines and world model-based agents; therefore, they all have access to the same amount of sensor signal from the side view.
 In fact, the $\pi$- family of models receive extra sensor information since they have access to wrist camera which is not used by Octo and world model-based agents.

 \textbf{$\mathbf{\pi_{0}}$-FAST-DROID and $\mathbf{\pi_{0.5}}$-DROID} \citep{pertsch2025fast,intelligence2025pi_}.
-For a reliable control with the $\pi_x$-DROID models family, we reproduce the same controller on our Franka as in the Droid benchmark.
+For reliable control with the $\pi_x$-DROID model family, we reproduce the same controller on our Franka as in the Droid benchmark.
 Both models use one side camera and one wrist camera and output chunks of actions being joint velocities and target gripper positions.
 For both models, we execute the entire chunk of outputted actions before re-querying the policy ($15$ actions for $\pi_{0.5}$ and $8$ actions for $\pi_{0}$-FAST).
-We run both policies for $300$ total actions as we found this to be enough for a successfull task attempt with a big space for suboptimality.
-We do not finetune these policies, therefore, the evaluation is zero-shot and out-of-distribution since they are only finetuned on Droid so our scene is new to both of them.
+We run both policies for $300$ total actions, as we found this to be enough for a successful task attempt with room for suboptimality.
+We do not finetune these policies; therefore, the evaluation is zero-shot and out-of-distribution since they are only finetuned on Droid, so our scene is new to both of them.